 On the trail, your feet deal with a whole different set of challenges.
 Uneven terrain and long distances demand an insole that delivers serious stability and alignment.
 Look for an orthotic with a deep heel cup to cradle your foot and prevent it from sliding, which helps reduce the chance of blisters.
 This stability, paired with supportive arch contact, is key to reducing foot fatigue on extended hikes.
 By keeping your foot in its ideal position, the right insole ensures your energy is spent enjoying the view, not thinking about foot pain.
 You can use an Orthotic Finder to match an insole to your specific arch type and needs.

-Casual Boots: Combining Comfort and Style
+Casual Boots: Don't Sacrifice Comfort for Style

 You shouldn't have to choose between your favorite stylish boots and all-day comfort.
 The main challenge with casual boots is finding effective support that fits into a more streamlined design.
 This is where Aetrex truly excels.
 Aetrex Orthotics for plantar fasciitis feature our signature arch support, which helps to properly align your body from the ground up.
 This alignment is designed to relieve pressure on your heel and prevent the plantar fascia from overstretching.
 By distributing pressure evenly across your foot, these insoles provide incredible comfort without adding bulk, so you can feel as good as you look.